 To apply for AY 2022 intake, we strongly encourage you to start preparing for your GMAT or GRE early.
-Online application for AY 2022 intake will start in the early Fall/Autumn of this year, with an early January 2022 deadline.
+We are now accepting applications for the mid-August 2022 intake.
+To start an application, click here.

 All applications to INSEAD are fully electronic and must be submitted online.
 It includes the applicants' profile, statement of purpose and statement of integrity.

 All supporting documents must be in electronic format and uploaded to the online application.
 Supporting documentation include CV, official degree transcripts and certificates, valid GMAT or GRE test scores, application fee, supplementary information survey and open one-way recorded interviews.

 Only 3 Letters of Recommendation are required coming from faculty, scholars or individuals who can evaluate the applicant’s academic ability and research potential.
 If faculty references are not available, we also accept industry recommendations.